marcus-vinicius19/marcus-vinicius19/README.md

 - 👋 Hi, I’m @marcus-vinicius19
-- 👀 I’m interested in Cybersecurity, Programming and IoT
+- 👀 I’m interested in Programming and IoT
-- 🌱 I’m currently learning Programming in C and Python
+- 🌱 I’m currently learning Programming in Javascript
 - 💞️ I’m looking for new experiences

 <div>